Skip to Content

 Night Bloom at the Conservatory of Flowers

-Speaking of the Conservatory of Flowers – it is another magical sight during Christmas in San Francisco, with its iconic white facade illuminated with dazzling lights during its Night Bloom installation.
+Speaking of the Conservatory of Flowers – it has some of the most magical San Francisco Christmas lights, with its iconic white facade illuminated with dazzling lights during its Night Bloom installation.
 Inside the conservatory, vibrant lights completely transform the galleries and rainforest, allowing the plants to shine in a new light.

 Other special installations include a highly-instagrammable geometric light art display by Oakland-based artists HYBYCOZO and a Bloom Lounge, where you can eat, drink, and be merry inside an inflatable dome.

-Science and holiday merriment come together at the California Academy of Sciences’s annual ‘Tis the Season for Science exhibit, making it a fun and educational way to experience Christmas in San Francisco.
+Science and holiday merriment come together at the California Academy of Sciences’s annual ‘Tis the Season for Science exhibit, making it a fun and educational San Francisco holiday activities.
 Learn about how animals thrive in polar and Antarctic climates, meet a reindeer, and enjoy live music as you get into the holiday spirit!
-The exhibit also included an outdoor ice rink in 2018 – cross your fingers this makes a return again!
-See here for updates on the 2020 exhibit.

 The museum also puts a festive spin on NightLife, its Thursday night 21+ after dark event.
 Personally, I think that NightLife is the best time to visit the museum because admission is cheaper and each weekly soiree has a fun theme.
 The holiday NightLife events also feature seasonally inspired cocktails and a Christmas bazaar for extra holiday fun!
 Check here for more information and upcoming holiday themes.

-The Chase Center, the new home of the Golden State Warriors, also puts up a giant Christmas tree and lights.
+The Chase Center, the home of the Golden State Warriors, also puts up a giant Christmas tree and lights as part of their Thrive City Winter Wonderland.
 The 30-foot tree is decorated with 4,550 animated lights, 2,600 ornaments and a 4-foot animated snowfall topper that will perform a synchronized show every 30 minutes.

 The Nutcracker by the San Francisco Ballet

 After living in San Francisco for 10 years, I finally got to see the SF Ballet’s rendition of the Nutcracker last year and I have to say – it was a dazzling and magical performance!
 The best thing about this version is that it takes place in San Francisco, so the sets have the city’s iconic Victorian facades.
-It is definitely something that puts a unique spin on the iconic holiday ballet and definitely one of the best performances to see during Christmas in San Francisco!
+It is definitely something that puts a unique spin on the iconic holiday ballet and definitely one of the best performances to see!

-For more information and to purchase tickets see here – I definitely recommend buying them ASAP as they tend to go quick (part of the reason it took me a whole 10 years to finally go see it)!
+Here’s where to go for more information and to purchase tickets – I definitely recommend buying them ASAP as they tend to go quick (part of the reason it took me a whole 10 years to finally go see it)!

 Holiday Performances by the San Francisco Symphony

-You can also celebrate Christmas in San Francisco with the Grammy award-winning San Francisco Symphony, which also puts on a number of festive concerts, including movie play-alongs, and performances of both classic and modern holiday numbers.
+You can also celebrate the holidays in San Francisco with the Grammy award-winning San Francisco Symphony, which also puts on a number of festive concerts, including movie play-alongs, and performances of both classic and modern holiday numbers.

 Join the Symphony as they play the score live from popular holiday movies such as Love Actually (absolutely dying to see this one as it’s my all-time favorite!), It’s a Wonderful Life, and a Charlie Brown Christmas.
 Other performances include Handel’s classic Messiah, Holiday Soul, and a Merry-achi Christmas.
-For more information and to buy tickets, see here.
-(TBD for 2020)
+Here’s more information and to buy tickets.

 A Christmas Carol at the American Conservatory Theater

-Now in its 44th year, the ACT’s rendition of the classic Dickens holiday tale has become a favorite during Christmas in San Francisco!
+Now in its 44th year, the ACT’s rendition of the classic Dickens holiday tale has become a favorite during the holidays season!
 Performances take place from Black Friday until Christmas Eve.
-You can find out more information or buy tickets here – also keep your eyes on Goldstar as they often have discounted tickets.
+You can find out more information or buy tickets – also keep your eyes on Goldstar as they often have discounted tickets.

 Holiday Performances and Events at the Grace Cathedral

-The Grace Cathedral, the city’s own cathedral, also plays host to a number of holiday performances and events, which is a wonderful way to celebrate Christmas in San Francisco.
+The Grace Cathedral, the city’s own cathedral, also plays host to a number of holiday performances and events, which is some of the most wonderful San Francisco holiday activities.
 Some of the concerts include the American Bach Soloists’s rendition of Handel’s Messiah, a singalong for children and families, a brass and organ Christmas, and a choral performance by the church’s Choir of Men and Boys.

 The cathedral is also home to the Rainbow World Fund’s World Tree of Hope.
 The tee, which boasts more than 17,000 origami ornaments, is a gift to the city and the LGBTQ community.
 There are also wishes that are sent in from all around the world and are printed and folded into cranes, which are displayed on the tree.